Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Related Work

-As related, the community has also explored topology preservation in vector fields.
-For example, Liang et al.~\cite{liange_2020, LiangDCRLOCPG23} and Xia et al.~\cite{Xia24, Xia25} proposed compressor-specific strategies that preserve critical points and topological skeletons by incorporating topological constraints into the compression pipeline.
-Theisel et al.~\cite{Theisel_03} proposed a method that first modifies the vector field to simplify its topology before applying compression.
-Tricoche et al.~\cite{Tricoche_01} collapse edges in a 2D mesh to guarantee topology preservation.
+As related, the HPC and visualization communities have also explored topology preservation in vector fields.
+For example, Liang et al.~\cite{Liang_2020, LiangDCRLOCPG23} and Xia et al.~\cite{Xia24, Xia25} proposed compressor-specific strategies that preserve critical points and topological skeletons by incorporating topological constraints into the compression pipeline.
+Theisel et al.~\cite{theisel2003combining} proposed a method that first modifies the vector field to simplify its topology before applying compression.
+Tricoche et al.~\cite{tricoche2001continuous} collapse edges in a 2D mesh to guarantee topology preservation.